qoqn/laravel-router/README.md

 ```

 Means `GET /user/show` will be registered without any middleware from `AuthenticatedConcerns`.
 But, `GET /user/app` will still have the `auth` middleware.

+## Contributing

+Contributions are welcome!
+Please feel free to submit issues or pull requests.

+## Licensing

+This package is open-sourced software licensed under the [MIT license](LICENSE).